fathimakm/web_security_notes/README.md

 If a user can gain access to functionality that they are not permitted to access then this is vertical privilege escalation.

 ### Horizontal privilege escalation
 Horizontal privilege escalation occurs if a user is able to gain access to resources belonging to another user, instead of their own resources of that type.

+### IDOR Insecure direct object references
+1. subcategory of access control vulnerabilities
+2. if an application uses user-supplied input to access objects directly and an attacker can modify the input to obtain unauthorized access

+`GET /download-transcript/2.txt HTTP/2`
+`GET /download-transcript/1.txt HTTP/2` we can access object 1 and retrieve information

+3. IDOR vulnerabilities are most commonly associated with horizontal privilege escalation, but they can also arise in relation to vertical privilege escalation.

 - globally unique identifiers (GUIDs)

+#### multi-step processes
+implementing important functions over a series of steps when -> variety of inputs or options need to be captured.-> user needs to review and confirm details before the action is performed.
+#### Referer-based access control

 #### Unprotected functionality
 when an application does not enforce any protecting  sensitive functionality.